Contact Avon Historical Society - firstname.lastname@example.org; 860-678-7621

 Sites to VisitPine Grove Schoolhouse Hunter History Room

 Welcome to The Avon Historical Society, Inc.

 Avon Historical Society's mission is to identify, collect, preserve, utilize,

-AVON HISTORIC SITES OPENING SUNDAY, JUNE 1st FOR THE SUMMER
+AVON HISTORIC SITES OPEN SUNDAYS FOR THE SUMMER

 New informational kiosks by Eagle Scouts included.